maxsdw/vRap-js/README.md

         folderItems.getData( {}, null, { folder_id: 1234 });

-Notice how we are passing in the third argument of the function, the template object, specifying the value to use as replacement for "folder_id", above instruction will execute a GET request to "api/folders/1234/items".
+Notice how we are passing the template object as third argument of the function, specifying the value to use as replacement for "folder_id" inside the URL, above instruction will execute a GET request to "api/folders/1234/items".

 ### Defining a view